vipor-net/xelis-stratum-protocol/README.md

 ### mining.notify

-The notify call is used to supply a worker with new work packages.
+The notify call is used to supply a worker with new work to be processed.

 This method call will only be executed by the server.